conradhalling/jekyll-theme-chirpy/_posts/2024-09-01-august-2024-running-summary.md

 and I had to cut some short.
 But on August 7-10 I ran on the Oregon coast, and those runs were fun and easy.

-I had signed up for a half marathon in Westerly Rhode Island in early September.
+I had signed up for a half marathon in Westerly, Rhode Island, in early September.
 But my long run on Saturday, August 24, was intended to be 13 miles long, and I had to stop at 11 miles with a very sore right Achilles tendon.
 I decided I could not run the race.